+Description

-Description: Oil/grit separators are underground storage tanks with three chambers designed to remove heavy particulates, floating debris and hydrocarbons from stormwater.
+Oil/grit separators are underground storage tanks.
+There are several types: baffle boxes, API separators, and Coalescing Plate Separators.
+Baffle boxes have three chambers designed to remove heavy particulates, floating debris and hydrocarbons from stormwater.
+API separators are used where significant quantities of oil may be encountered.
+The liquid is considered industrial wastewater and must not be directed to a wetland Resource Area or stormwater drainage system, so the API type separator is not discussed further in this section.
+Coalescing Plate Separators contain plates to separate oil from water.

-Stormwater enters the first chamber where heavy sediments and solids drop out.
-The flow moves into the second chamber where oils and greases are removed and further settling of suspended solids takes place.
-Oil and grease are stored in this second chamber for future removal.
+Baffle boxes are the Oil/Grit Separator type most commonly used with non-industrial land uses.
+The three chambers consist of a forebay, oil-separation bay, and afterbay.
+Note that the forebay is not considered a sediment forebay for purposes of the Stormwater Handbook Specifications.
+Stormwater enters the first chamber, or forebay, where heavy sediments and solids drop out.
+The flow moves into the oil-separation bay, or second chamber, where oils and greases are designed to be trapped and further settling of suspended solids takes place.
+Trapped oil and grease are stored in this second chamber for future removal.
 After moving into the third outlet chamber, the clarified stormwater runoff is then discharged to a pipe and another SCM.
-There are other separators that may be used for spill control.

-Advantages/Benefits:
+Advantages/Benefits

 Located underground so limited lot size not a deterrent in urban areas with small lots